Scripture Reference: 1 Kings 17

 - List of all Bible stories and themes on this website.

 Before class hide a picture of Elijah somewhere in the room.
 Tell the children that you have hidden a picture of a man named Elijah and that they must try to find him.
 The children may want to take turns hiding him too!
 After that, tell the children that you will be learning about a time when God hid Elijah.
 He hid him in the best place ever where no one could find him.

-The Story: All of God’s people used to be one country.
+All of God’s people used to be one country.
 They had had kings like Saul, David and Solomon.
 Now they were divided into two countries.
 One country was called Israel and the other Judah.

 Ahab was the king of Israel and he did not obey God.
 He married a very bad woman named Jezebel.
 King Ahab and Queen Jezebel made idols to false gods and then worshipped them.
 They wanted everyone in the country to worship the idols.